-Although petitioner relies on Federal Rule of Civil Procedure 15 and 28 U.S.C. § 2242, some habeas petitioners have relied on Federal Rule of Civil Procedure 60(b) to reopen judgments on a first habeas petition and permit the addition of new claims or newly discovered evidence while an appeal of the original judgment is pending.
+Although petitioner relies on Federal Rule of Civil Procedure 15 and 28 U.S.C. § 2242, some habeas petitioners have relied on Federal Rule of Civil Procedure 60(b) to reopen judgments to add new claims or newly discovered evidence while an appeal of the original judgment is pending.
 See, e.g., Balbuena v.
 Sullivan, 970 F.3d 1176, 1184 (9th Cir.
 2020).
-In such cases, if this Court were to find that Section 2244(b) did not operate until appellate review concludes, a district court would still need to find that stringent Rule 60(b) restrictions do not preclude the amendment.
+In that context, if this Court were to find that Section 2244(b) did not operate until appellate review concludes, a district court would still need to find that stringent Rule 60(b) restrictions do not preclude the amendment.
 And if the case remains pending on appeal when the district court actually writes the decision, it would also need to provide a satisfactory indicative ruling under Rule 62.1.
 Under these circumstances, contorting Section 2244(b) into an additional tool to protect and promote finality and prevent litigation abuse is simply unnecessary.